007pig/qiuhepeng/docs/papers.md

 55. 彭秋和,
     **Studies of The Structure of Three Dimensional Disk - like Galaxies**
     Proceedings of Third China-Japan Workshop On Galaxies, P.72, 1987.
-56. \* Gang Zhao, Yonggheng Zhao, Jiasheng Huang, Lonlong Feng, Keliang Huang, Qiuhe Peng, Tan Lu
+56. \* Gang Zhao, Yonggheng Zhao, Jiasheng Huang, Lonlong Feng, Keliang Huang, Qiuhe Peng, Tan Lu,
     **Neutrino mass, luminosity variation, and spectrum of SN1987A**
     Asstrophysics and Space science, 141, 169, 1988.
 57. \* 彭秋和,